pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

   </div>

 which is (-2,&nbsp;-1) instead of (-1,&nbsp;-1).
-To resolve this, we'll add an offset `0x80000000` to all co-ordinates.
-This offset is only applied at input or output time, and does not affect the main algorithm:
+To resolve this, we'll add an offset of `0x80000000` to all co-ordinates.
+This offset is only applied at input and output time, and does not affect the main algorithm:

 {% highlight Java %}